prathimacode-hub/IoT-Spot/ESP8266/HTTP Authentication using ESP8266/README.md

 -   The web server can be accessed on multiple devices only through a correct set of user name and password.

 ![ESP password protected web page PROJECT OVERVIEW](https://microcontrollerslab.com/wp-content/uploads/2021/06/ESP-password-protected-web-page-PROJECT-OVERVIEW.png)

+## Setting up Arduino IDE

+### Installing ESPAsyncWebServer Library and Async TCP/ ESP Async TCP Library

+We will need two libraries to build our web server.

+-   ESPAsyncWebServer & AsyncTCP for ESP32.
+-   ESPAsyncwebServer & ESPAsyncTCP for ESP8266.

+The ESPAsyncWebServer library will help us in creating our web server easily.
+With this library, we will set up an asynchronous HTTP server.
+AsyncTCP (for ESP32 only) and ESPAsyncTCP (for ESP8266 only) library will also be incorporated as it a dependency for the ESPAsyncWebServer library.
+All of these libraries are not available in the Arduino library manager.
+Therefore, we will have to download and load them on our ESP32/ESP8266 board ourselves.

+#### For ESP32 & ESP8266

+-   To install the ESPAsyncWebServer library for free, [click here to download](https://github.com/me-no-dev/ESPAsyncWebServer/archive/master.zip).
+You will download the library as a .zip folder which you will extract and rename as ‘ESPAsyncWebServer.’
+Then, transfer this folder to the installation library folder in your Arduino IDE.
+#### For ESP8266 Only

+-   To install the ESPAsync TCP library for free,  [click here to download](https://github.com/me-no-dev/ESPAsyncTCP).
+You will download the library as a .zip folder which you will extract and rename as ‘ESPAsyncTCP.’
+Then, transfer this folder to the installation library folder in your Arduino IDE.

+Likewise, you can also go to  **Sketch > Include Library > Add .zip Library** inside the IDE to add the libraries as well.
+After installation of the libraries, restart your IDE.